Worried about Inheritance Tax? You need an Estate Planning Lawyer

 Paying for care homes can be an enormous drain on a family’s resources.
 You can give yourself peace of mind by planning ahead, so that everything will be taken care of, while making sure there will still be something to pass on to your family.

-The amount of money needed can quickly become eye-watering, which can make a huge dent in your overall estate.
+The amount of money paid can quickly become eye-watering, which can make a huge dent in your overall estate.
 It is common for homes to be sold to pay for care, which leaves little left for the next generation.

 It is advisable to plan for care home fees by understanding what the rules are around state funding.
 You can then structure your will, including your spouse or partner, so that you can protect your inheritance for your family.